ImmuneDynamics/ImmuneDynamics.github.io/_posts/2021-06-10-tracksom_preprint.md

 **[Integrated immune dynamics define correlates of COVID-19 severity and antibody responses](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(21)00019-7)**

-M Koutsakos, LC Rowntree, L Hensen, et al. **Cell Reports Medicine** 2021.
+M Koutsakos, LC Rowntree, L Hensen, BY Chua, CE van de Sandt, JR Habel, W Zhang, X Jia, L Kedzierski, TM Ashhurst, GH Putri, F Marsh-Wakefield, MN Read, DN Edwards, ...
+THO Nguyen, AC Cheng, K Kedzierska. **Cell Reports Medicine** 2021.

 **Abstract**: SARS-CoV-2 causes a spectrum of COVID-19 disease, the immunological basis of which remains ill-defined.
 We analysed 85 SARS-CoV-2-infected individuals at acute and/or convalescent timepoints, up to 102 days post-symptom onset, quantifying 184 immunological parameters.
 Acute COVID-19 presented with high levels of IL-6, IL-18 and IL-10 and broad activation marked by upregulation of CD38 on innate and adaptive lymphocytes and myeloid cells.
 Importantly, activated CXCR3+cTFH1 cells in acute COVID-19 significantly correlate with and predict antibody levels and their avidity at convalescence as well as acute neutralisation activity.
 Strikingly, intensive care unit (ICU) patients with severe COVID-19 display higher levels of soluble IL-6, IL-6R, IL-18, and hyperactivation of innate, adaptive and myeloid compartments than patients with moderate disease.
 Our analyses provide a comprehensive map of longitudinal immunological responses in COVID-19 patients and integrate key cellular pathways of complex immune networks underpinning severe COVID-19, providing important insights into potential biomarkers and immunotherapies.